Additive Grothendieck pretopologies and presentations of tensor categories: Introduction

 which satisfies two simple conditions.
 Our definition is much broader than what is needed to incorporate our two guiding examples above.
 The main advantage is that the union of two pretopologies will again be a pretopology.
 This feature, which is not satisfied for unenriched pretopologies, is useful for several applications.
+In Appendix~\ref{App} we show how the unenriched notion of pretopologies can be generalised to a form which one can almost naively linearise to obtain our definition of linear pretopologies.

 We prove that each additive pretopology yields an additive topology and that every additive topology comes from some additive pretopology.
 Furthermore, sheaves with respect to the topology correspond precisely to additive functors $F:\ba^{\op}\to\Ab$ for which